 Different kind of challenge

 But I remember feeling a distinct calling, I believe from God, that this was a very different kind of challenge that I should seek.
-To step into the ‘big shoes to fill’ – a phrase I heard more than once – was a very different situation than others I had encountered.
-Not chaos to rescue, but something more demanding: to serve and build on what someone else had sacrificed to create.
+To step into ‘big shoes to fill’ – a phrase I heard many times as I started – was a very different situation than others I had encountered.
+Here there was no chaos to rescue, but something more demanding: to serve and build on what someone else had sacrificed to create.

 Genuine humility

-Which is why the positive and trusting dynamic with Ed has mattered so much to me.
+Which is why the trusting dynamic and personal friendship with Ed has mattered so much to me.
 Last week, we invited Ed and his wife Rachel back as keynote speakers at our annual conference, Rooted: Homelessness Ends in Community.

 Rachel spoke powerfully about what it had been like behind the scenes during the founding years – raising their children while their own money was on the line and the future uncertain.
 Ed spoke about the founding vision, his dreams for Hope into Action, and was very honest about the challenges and mistakes he made along the way.